Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 A bit of Carnival history

 For islanders in the Caribbean region, Carnival is a time to let loose.
 It is considered a judgement-free time, particularly for conservative islands with a strong Christian background.
 People who celebrate carnival do so with the appreciation for the culture of their ancestors, particularly their African ancestors.
-They celebrate victoriously, knowing carnival’s roots in colonization, and later emancipation.
+They celebrate victoriously, knowing carnival’s roots in colonisation, and later emancipation.
 Once enslaved people were set free, and for this region, this is the biggest reason to celebrate.

 carnival-trinidad